SnoeGit/scpcb-graphics_overhaul/graphics_overhaul_readme.txt

 For most change please enable bump mapping as we'd hate for all of our new normal maps to go unnoticed.

+To enable reshade, drag all contents from reshade folder into the game's root folder.

 ----------------------------------------------------

 This mod will be updated semi-regularly until notice of it's full cocmpletion.